Untitled-1

 Should these measures fail to improve the condition, or if nerve compression is severe, surgery may be recommended.
 A carpal tunnel release (CTR) is performed to decrease pressure on the median nerve.
 During this procedure, the “roof” of the carpal tunnel (the transverse carpal ligament) is divided.
 Cutting the transverse carpal ligament increases the size of the carpal tunnel and provides more room for the median nerve.

 The length and type of incision varies among surgeons; however, the common goal is to reduce pressure on the median nerve.
 The length of incision used for CTR has decreased in size since the procedure was invented decades ago due to advancements in surgical techniques.
 Carpal tunnel release surgery can be performed using smaller incisions these days.
-Open CTR and endoscopic CTR are two surgical options.
+Open CTR and endoscopic CTR are two excellent surgical options.
 The recommended procedure will be discussed with you with your doctor.

 What is the Recovery Process for Carpel Tunnel Syndrome?